mgeitz/albumfs/CONTRIBUTING.md

 #### Reporting Bugs
 Explain the problem and include additional details to help maintainers reproduce the problem:
 * **Use** a clear and descriptive title
-* **Describe** exact steps to reproduce the problem For example
+* **Describe** exact steps to reproduce the problem
 * **Provide** specific examples to demonstrate the steps
 * **Explain** which behavior you expected to see

 #### Suggested Enhancements
-Enhancement suggestions are tracked as [GitHub issues]https://guides.github.com/features/issues/()
+Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/)
 * **Use** a clear and descriptive title
 * **Provide** a step-by-step description of the suggested enhancement with examples
 * **Explain** why this enhancement would be useful